loic001/deepeeg/README.md

 # deepeeg
-Deeplearning with PyTorch for eeg decoding
+Deeplearning with PyTorch for eeg decoding.
+This library is for my personal use and was not designed to be necessarily reused.
+However, feel free to use it as you wish.